 Plant Health is an insightful tool that displays vegetation data for agricultural, forestry, and ecological users.
 It applies various vegetative indices to identify plant health and variability over a mapped area, enabling more informed decisions and immediate management.
-This analytical plant data is available to all customers subscribed to Business or Enterprise plans.
+This analytical plant data is available to all customers subscribed to Individual, Advanced, Teams, or Enterprise plans.

 Our guide covers how to export plant health data as a shapefile (SHP) and import into ArcGIS for further spatial analyses.